gowthamsankar43/Spark_ETL_End_To_End/README.md

 Goals Achieved:

-1. Getting familiar with Databricks environment Learned about clusters,
+1. Got familiar with Databricks environment
+     Learned about clusters,
      Learned about DBFS,
      Uploading files to databricks,